TITLE 29

 (6) Establish procedures through which all public works contracts, which are paid in whole or in part through public funds, include provisions requiring the contractor, its agents, and employees to implement a mandatory drug testing program for all employees or agents working on the job site in nonclerical positions.
 Provisions governing mandatory drug testing shall be incorporated into all public works contracts and the rules governing the administration of such tests by the contractor shall be promulgated by the Director pursuant to this subsection.

-(7) Administer on behalf of all agencies the State’s centralized procurement computer system or software that is used for contract development, solicitation, evaluation, and contract administration.
+(7) Administer on behalf of all agencies the State’s centralized procurement computer system or software that is used for contract development, solicitation, evaluation, and contract administration, including public posting of notice of awarded agency contracts.
 The Section may, with written approval of the Director, authorize an agency to operate, with approved integration, a separate bidding or contract administration platform provided that all information is readily shared with the statewide portal managed by the Section.
+The announcement of bid solicitations, other solicitations, and associated notices for the required duration on a site designated by the Section satisfies the public notice and advertisement requirements of this chapter.

 (8) Assume such other powers, duties, and functions as the Director of the Office may assign which are not otherwise inconsistent with the laws of this State.

-(b) The Office shall not charge any agency any fee for central contracting services.
-The Director of the Office may charge any agency of this State local government unit or volunteer fire departments within the State for which the Office makes purchases, supplies, contractual services or to which it distributes materiel a reasonable service charge.
-The Office shall deposit such charges into a special account to be used to effectuate the purposes of the Office.
+(b) The Section shall not charge any agency any fee for central contracting services.
+The Section director may charge any agency of this State local government unit or volunteer fire departments within the State for which the Section makes purchases, supplies, contractual services or to which it distributes materiel a reasonable service charge.
+The Section shall deposit such charges into a special account to be used to effectuate the purposes of the Section.

 70 Del.
 Laws, c.
 601, § 5; 74 Del.
 Laws, c.
 419, § 3;(a) In the case of small and large public works contracts awarded under § 6961, § 6962 or § 6965 of this title, the contracting agency shall require the project architect or project engineer to perform lifecycle costing analysis on equipment, systems, materiel and design elements for public works projects when said equipment, systems, materiel and design elements have the potential to reduce operating, maintenance or energy costs over the useful life of the public works project.
 On the basis of said analysis, the project architect or the project engineer shall incorporate in the public works contract specifications the equipment, systems, materiel, and design elements for the public works project that have the lowest total cost of ownership and operation over the useful life of the public works project.
 The use of lifecycle costing analysis may be waived by the agency head, in writing, if any of said equipment, systems, materiel or design elements are not appropriate for lifecycle costing analysis.